nasa/cumulus-dashboard/README.md

 The information needed to configure the dashboard is stored at `app/scripts/config/config.js`.

-The following Environment Variables override the default values in `config.js`:
+The following environment variables override the default values in `config.js`:

 | Env Name | Description
 | -------- | -----------